sibvisions/reactUI.styleexample/src/readme-files/css-variables/themes/README.md

 Variable | Description
 --- | ---
-corp-header-height | The header/topbar height of the corporation-menu corp-logo-width | The logo width of the corporation-menu corp-profile-height | The profile-menu's height of the corporation-menu corp-profile-width-small | The profile-menu's width when the window is small (<= 960px width)
+corp-header-height | The header/topbar height of the corporation-menu corp-screen-title-size | The font-size of the screen title corp-logo-width | The logo width of the corporation-menu corp-profile-height | The profile-menu's height of the corporation-menu corp-profile-width-small | The profile-menu's width when the window is small (<= 960px width)